Get a Quote in Minutes

 When Traditional Cleaning Stops Working

 Porcelain tile is non-porous by design, which often leads homeowners and even contractors to assume grout haze is easy to remove.
-In reality, once cementitious or polymer-modified grout residue cures improperly, it can harden into a mineral film that behaves more like a coating than a contaminant.
+In reality, once cementitious grout residue cures improperly, it can harden into a mineral film that behaves more like a coating than a contaminant.

 In this case: